Integrated Gradient attribution for Gaussian Processes with non-Gaussian likelihoods: Introduction

-\textbf{Outline.} The remainder of this work is structured as follows: We begin with a brief overview over the most important aspects of GP models, namely standard ones and the sparse variational GP approach.
-Thereafter, we will discuss the main aspects of explainability for Machine Learning in general and gradient-based explainability in particular.
-Next, we merge both fields by introducing gradient-based explanations for GP models.
-As we will see, the nature of partial derivatives for GPs allows us to perform the necessary calculations in a plug-and-play manner for standard GP regression.
-For GP classification, we need to resort to approximations as the involved integrals are intractable.
-Finally, we provide experimental evidence to demonstrate the applicability of the proposed method.
+\textbf{Outline.} The remainder of this paper is structured as follows: We begin with a brief overview over the most important aspects of GP models, namely standard ones and the Sparse Variational GP (SVGP) approach.
+Each section also includes the corresponding partial derivative GPs for which analytical formulas exist for both cases.
+Thereafter, we discuss Integrated Gradients for explaining black-box models by creating feature attributions.
+Both concepts, SVGPs and Integrated gradients, are then merged to introduce Integrated Gradients for SVGPs, particularly for non-Gaussian likelihoods.
+The experimental part then provides evidence for the soundness and correctness of the proposed method.
+Finally, we look at potential limitations and possible future research.

+\textbf{Notation.} Throughout this paper, plain lower-case variables (e.g. $x$) denote scalar values, bold lower-case variables (e.g. $\fatx$) denote vectors, and bold upper-case variables (e.g. $\fatX$) denote matrices.
+The distinction whether the respective variables are deterministic or random will either be clear from context or explicity stated.
+Parentheses subscripts are used to denote specific elements of a variable, i.e. $\fatx_{(j)}$ is the $j$-th element of $\fatx$ and $\fatX_{(ij)}$ the element at the $i$-th row and $j$-th column. $\fatX_{(i\cdot)}$ denotes the $i$-th row of $\fatX$ and $\fatX_{(\cdot j)}$ the $j$-th column.
+A full list of additionally introduced, relevant symbols can be found in Appendix A.